 Throughout 2016, The Texas Tribune took a deep look at the issues of border security and immigration, topics never far from the headlines — or the presidential trail.
 The Tribune reported on the reality and rhetoric around issues like the removal of undocumented criminal offenders, the stemming of government corruption and the conditions many immigrants are fleeing to seek sanctuary in the U.S.

 No issue stirred more passion in the 2016 elections than border security and immigration.
 In Beyond The Wall, a Texas Tribune documentary, we look past the heated rhetoric to explore why people and dope keep pouring across the border.
-This documentary is part of our Bordering on Insecurity project.
+Full Story

-The capital murder case began with the discovery of a headless body floating in the waters off South Padre Island.
-Now, nearly two years later, the trial of two of the men prosecutors charged in the case — a U.S. Border Patrol agent and his Mexican-born brother — begins in South Texas.
+The capital murder case began in 2015 with the discovery of a headless body floating off South Padre Island.
+The trial of two men charged in the case — a U.S. Border Patrol agent and his Mexican-born brother — begins today in South Texas.
+Full Story

 The number of illegal border crossers from far flung places— including countries deemed sponsors of terrorism — has been increasing, but they remain a small fraction of total border apprehensions.
 Full Story

 The Texas Tribune thanks its sponsors.
 Become one.

 In two key counties, less than a quarter of the “high-threat criminals” arrested by Department of Public Safety troopers for felony drug offenses during the state’s border surge have been sent to prison.
 Full Story